JustMilan/worqplace-frontend/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### Transfer Documentation
+The transfer documentation can be found here [Transfer document](development/Overdrachts%20document.pdf)

 ## Team